WICG/display-locking/explainers/beforematch-spec-draft.md

       3.2 Scroll the range start node of match _M_ into view, following the same algorithm as if
       [`scrollIntoView()`](https://drafts.csswg.org/cssom-view/#dom-element-scrollintoview)
-      as invoked on that node.
+      was invoked on that node.

 # content-visibility: hidden-matchable